1991 US Open – Women's singles

-Monica Seles defeated Martina Navratilova in the final, 7–6(7–1), 6–1, to win the women's singles tennis title at the 1991 US Open.
-It was her third major of the year.
+Monica Seles defeated Martina Navratilova in the final, 7–6(7–1), 6–1 to win the women's singles tennis title at the 1991 US Open.
+It was her first US Open title and fourth major title overall.
 With the win, Seles recaptured the world No. 1 ranking from Steffi Graf, and would hold it until her 1993 stabbing.

 Gabriela Sabatini was the defending champion, but lost in the quarterfinals to Jennifer Capriati.

-This marked the first major in which future champion and world No. 1 Lindsay Davenport competed in the main draw; she lost in the first round to Debbie Graham.
+This marked the first major in which future champion, three-time major champion and world No. 1 Lindsay Davenport competed in the main draw; she lost in the first round to Debbie Graham.